NOC-OI/python-novice-esces/_episodes/02-numpy.md

 programmers or their future selves.

-What if we need the maximum wave height for each month over all years (as in the next diagram on the left) or the average for each day (as in the diagram on the right)?
+What if we need the maximum wave height for each month over all years (as in the next diagram on the left) or the average for each month (as in the diagram on the right)?
 As the diagram below shows, we want to perform the operation across an axis: